Pupil Premium Information

 - The Pupil Premium should address the needs of students as early as possible.
 It should focus on gaps in learning.
 End of key stage outcomes are a by-product of this approach.

-- All members of Twickenham Academy staff and governors accept responsibility for those students recognised as 'disadvantaged’ and are committed to meeting their pastoral, social and academic needs.
+- All members of Twickenham School staff and governors accept responsibility for those students recognised as 'disadvantaged’ and are committed to meeting their pastoral, social and academic needs.

 - Every child who is considered to be ‘disadvantaged’ is valued, respected and entitled to develop to his/her full potential, irrespective of disadvantage.

 In April 2011, the Government announced the launch of ‘Pupil Premium Grant’ (PPG).
 This is now called the ‘Disadvantaged Pupil Grant’ (DPG).
 The purpose of this funding to schools is to raise the attainment of disadvantaged students and close the gap between them and their peers.
 It is paid by means of a specific grant based on school census figures for students registered as eligible for Free School Meals in reception to Year 11.
 This entitlement has now been extended to the “Ever6”.
 A premium has also been introduced for children whose parents are currently serving in the armed forces.
 This service premium is designed to address the emotional and social wellâbeing of these students.

 - Twickenham School will ensure that the Pupil Premium funding reaches the groups of students for whom it was intended and that it makes a significant impact on their education and lives.